BenGriffith/tollway-traffic/README.md

 Each payload is meant to represent an event of the process defined earlier. `Faker` is used to generate vehicle information while a web scraper is used to fetch names of tollways in each state/territory within the United States.

-While streaming data sources can be extremely complex, I tried to include controls allowing for different scenarios such as the handling of late events or duplicate events being delivered to a topic.
+While streaming sources can be complex, I tried to include a few basic features:

+1. Creation of late events
+2. Creation of duplicate events
+3. Creation of events that occur *n* days in the past (*n* is defined as *random.randint(min, max)*)
+4. Basic Pub/Sub functionality so that events can be delivered to a Pub/Sub topic (please see installation steps below)

 Here is a list of the parameters and a high-level description of each one:

 - `--total-events` - number of events to generate
-- `--event-rate` - rate at which events should be created
+- `--event-rate` - rate at which events are created
-- `--output-file` - write all events to a local file/log
+- `--output-file` - write events to a local file/log
 - `--output-filename` - provide your own JSON filename
 - `--date-variation` - "mini-batch" of events with noticeably different dates created in a short period of time
-- `--include-late` - meant to simulate scenario where events are pushed to a topic out of order
+- `--include-late` - create late events
-- `--include-duplicate` - meant to simulate scenario where duplicate events are pushed to the same topic
+- `--include-duplicate` - create duplicate events
 - `--pubsub` - push events to pubsub topic

 Please note: when `--date-variation` is enabled `--include-late` and `--include-duplicate` must be disabled.